timmandz/timmandz.github.io/index.md

 When retraining and testing our models against different stocks, not just AAPL, we found that our convolutional model consistently performed the best, regardless of which stock we used.

-From our this, we conclude that predicting stock prices based purely on historical data is very hard, if not impossible.
+However, despite the convolutional model performing the best, the model is simply not good, and the error is still very high.
+From our experiments, we conclude that predicting stock prices based purely on historical data is very hard, if not impossible.
 A stock price depends on so many more factors than just yesterday's price, so regardless of how deep and complex neural network you train, historical data is just not rich enough.

 ## Problems and Future Work